 In past meetings, ICANN Compliance has stated in the past that complaints are “usually” from the Registrant.
 Does ICANN provide any metrics on the Data Inaccuracy complaints from Registrants/Registered Name Holders and third parties?
 If so can ICANN Compliance provide those numbers.

 Regarding ICANNs relationship with alternative dispute resolution providers, in WIPO UDRP Proceeding D2021-1050, the Panelist detailed multiple “inaccurate disclosures” regarding the registrant of the domain name in question and other “misconduct by the Respondent and by the Registrar.”
 The Panelist further wrote that “[t]his is an issue that the Panel believes should be addressed by ICANN, and the Panel requests that the Center share this decision with ICANN so that ICANN may consider whether to impose restrictions on such behavior by registrars.”

-Can ICANN confirm if WIPO ever contacted ICANN compliance in connection with this dispute and what if any actions did ICANN Compliance take? b) Does ICANN Compliance have a formal reporting channel for UDRP and URS providers to share information with ICANN compliance regarding false or inaccurate Registrant data?
+Can ICANN confirm if WIPO ever contacted ICANN compliance in connection with this dispute and what if any actions did ICANN Compliance take?

+Does ICANN Compliance have a formal reporting channel for UDRP and URS providers to share information with ICANN compliance regarding false or inaccurate Registrant data?

-Upon the occurrence of a registrant's willful provision of inaccurate information, or its failure to update the information or respond to accuracy inquiries within 15 days, the registrar must terminate or suspend the domain name registration or place it on clientHold and clientTransferProhibited until the data can be confirmed In receipt of an inaccuracy complaint does ICANN compliance track the actual days it takes for the registrant to become compliant?
+“Upon the occurrence of a Registered Name Holder's willful provision of inaccurate or unreliable WHOIS information, its willful failure promptly to update information provided to Registrar, or its failure to respond for over fifteen (15) calendar days to inquiries by Registrar concerning the accuracy of contact details associated with the Registered Name Holder's registration, Registrar shall either terminate or suspend the Registered Name Holder's Registered Name or place such registration on clientHold and clientTransferProhibited, until such time as Registrar has validated the information provided by the Registered Name Holder”.
+(RAA Whois Accuracy Program Specification)

+In receipt of an inaccuracy complaint does ICANN compliance track the actual days it takes for the registrant to become compliant?
 Is this reported by the registrar?
 How many domain names are terminated vs suspended?

-if the complaint is about identity (e.g., the registrant is not who they say they are), Contractual Compliance may ask the registrar to provide further information concerning their findings and the results of their investigation specific to the facts of the complaint.
+“However if the complaint is about identity (e.g., the registrant is not who they say they are), Contractual Compliance may ask the registrar to provide further information concerning their findings and the results of their investigation specific to the facts of the complaint”.
+(Blog post “ICANN Organization Enforcement of Registration Data Accuracy Obligations Before and After GDPR”)

 When a registrar provides further information concerning their findings does ICANN compliance track this information and look for trends of abuse?

-Not all inaccuracy complaints are sent to ICANN compliance many registrars suggest reporting directly to the registrar.
-Are stats on domain names suspended due to inaccuracy requested in an audit of the registrar by ICANN compliance?
+Not all inaccuracy complaints are sent to ICANN compliance many registrars suggest reporting inaccuracy complaints directly to the registrar.
+Are there any stats on domain names suspended as a result of inaccuracy complaints that were made directly to the registrar that are requested in an audit of the registrar by ICANN compliance?

 Verification and Validation

-How does ICANN define and differentiate between verification and validation requirements?
+How does ICANN define and differentiate between existing verification and validation requirements?

 Validation